UPDATE (08.26.2021): Post revised for clarity.

-The CPW trunk line, as its name implies, runs along the west side of Central Park for most of its length; it serves the west side of Manhattan from 145th Street to 59th Street – Columbus Circle.
+The CPW trunk line, as its name implies, runs along the west side of Central Park for most of its length.
+It serves the west side of Manhattan from 145th Street to 59th Street – Columbus Circle.
 Two 8th Avenue services from Inwood and Washington Heights (A express and C local) and two 6th Avenue services from The Bronx (B local and D express) serve the trunk.
 Under the current setup, the A and D run express, and the B and C run local.
 This setup induces merging conflicts for both local and express services at two points – south of 145th Street and south of 59th Street.
 Making matters worse, the A, B, C, and D don’t run at the same frequency, increasing the likelihood of delays.

-- A: 8th Avenue/CPW express from Inwood
+- A: CPW/8th Avenue express from Inwood – 207th Street

-- C: 8th Avenue/CPW express from Norwood
+- C: CPW/8th Avenue express from Norwood – 205th Street

 Let’s look at some implications.

-B/C Service in The Bronx
+C/D Service in The Bronx

-A four-track Concourse subway?
+A 4-Track Concourse Line?

 A/C Service in Brooklyn

-8th Avenue local service
+8th Avenue Local Service

-Under NYTIP, the E is the sole 8th Avenue local service.
+Under Option 1, the E is the sole 8th Avenue local service.
 Consequently, one must transfer at 7th Avenue – 53rd Street to the B/D to travel between the 8th Avenue local stops (50th Street, 23rd Street, and Spring Street) and points north of 59th Street.
 However, this is a cross-platform transfer regardless of direction.
 50th Street is an interesting case since the E serves the lower level platforms.
 What happens to the upper level platforms?

-Option 1: 50th Street served by E trains only
+Alternative 1: 50th Street served by E trains only

-Option 2a: Convert 50th Street to an express stop with switches
+Alternative 2: Convert 50th Street to an express stop with switches

 Since the E joins the 8th Avenue trunk immediately south of 50th Street, building the switches on the southbound side may require a northward extension of the southbound platform.